kadeeraziz/tech-interview-assignment/README.md

 ```

-- Now you can access the app in the browser with link:
+- Access the app in the browser with link:

 ```
 0.0.0.0:8000